Croslane History, Family Crest & Coats of Arms

-Anglo-Saxon culture of Britain.
+The ancestry of the name Croslane dates from the ancient Anglo-Saxon culture of Britain.
 It comes from when the family lived in the village of South Crosland, in the county of Yorkshire.
-CITATION[CLOSE]

 Early Origins of the Croslane family

 The surname Croslane was first found in Yorkshire, where the Yorkshire Poll Tax Rolls of 1379 list "Ricardus de Crosseland, living in North Crosseland and Thomas de Cosseland (for Crossland), living in Crosselandlosse."

 This web page shows only a small excerpt of our Croslane research.
 Another 98 words (7 lines of text) covering the years 1086, 1308, 1536, 1538, 1642, 1889 and 1720 are included under the topic Early Croslane History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Croslane have been found, including Crosland, Crosseland, Crossland, Crosseland, Crosland, Crosselonde, Crosslane and many more.

 Early Notables of the Croslane family (pre 1700)

 More information is included under the topic Early Croslane Notables in all our PDF Extended History products and printed products wherever possible.